 2. Increase the Brand’s Engagement

 If your desired outcome is increasing overall brand engagement, you’ll need to measure the relevant engagement rates.
-These include typical influencer marketing metrics such as likes, comments and the like-follower ratio.
+These include typical influencer marketing metrics such as likes and comments.
 According to Business Insider, most marketers mainly measure their campaign success by analyzing their engagement over any other influencer marketing metric.

 3. Drive Conversions